flomnes/optiflow/README.md

 * Anyone wishing to contribute is welcome to suggest modification through a push request.

 #### License
-optiflow is licensed under the terms of the LGPL (LICENSE.md)
+optiflow is licensed under the terms of the LGPL (LICENSE.md).
+Copyright Sorbonne-Universités 2016-2018.